karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 The full path to the command file then becomes _/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-import/import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json_.

-I then create the project file _extract_rawdata.txt_ (in the subfolder _arranged-data_) and enter the full path to my command file:
+Create the project file _extract_rawdata.txt_ (in the subfolder _arranged-data_) and enter the full path to the command file (example for my local setup):

 ```
 /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-import/import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json
 ```
 ###### Running the project file

-To run the script (<spanc class='module'>OSSL_import.py</span>) make sure the [json specification file](#json-specification-file) links to both to the correct data folder and project file, and set the parameter __ to _false_:
+To run the script (<span class='module'>OSSL_import.py</span>) make sure the [json specification file](#json-specification-file) links to both to the correct data folder and project file, and set the parameter _createjsonparams_ to _false_:

 ```
 {
-  "rootpath": "/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS",
+  "rootpath": "/local/path/to/OSSL/Sweden/LUCAS",
   "sourcedatafolder": "data",
   "arrangeddatafolder": "arranged-data",
   "jsonfolder": "json-import",